emmercm/www/src/blog/testing-docker-images-with-container-structure-test.md

 ---

 title: Testing Docker Images with Container Structure Test
-date: 2030-01-01
+date: 2020-07-18T17:42:00
+imageCredit: 'Photo by <a href="https://unsplash.com/@hdbernd">Bernd Dittrich</a> on <a href="https://unsplash.com/photos/El7nMmPZWCQ">Unsplash</a>'
 tags:
 - docker
 - testing

 ---

 Just because a Docker image builds successfully doesn't mean it will perform as expected.
-Google's [container structure test](https://github.com/GoogleContainerTools/container-structure-test) tool helps you check images to make sure they're working as intended.
+Google's [container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) tool helps you check images to make sure they're working as intended.

-Container structure test can be thought of as unit tests for your Docker images.
-Unit tests (and integration tests) help ensure your code is behaving as expected given various inputs.
-The same can be done with your Docker images.
+Container Structure Test can be thought of as **unit tests for your Docker images**.
+Unit tests (and integration tests) help ensure your code is behaving as expected given various inputs; the same can be done with your Docker images.
 There are things that can go wrong with an image build, so images should be tested just like code is.

-Container structure test can be configured to test a few different things:
+Container Structure Test can be configured to test a few different things:

-- The output and exit code of commands
+- The stdout, stderr, and exit code of commands
 - The existence of a file, along with its ownership and permissions
 - The contents of a file, using regular expressions
-- Metadata of the container such as: labels, entry point, command, exposed ports, and the working directory
+- Metadata of the image such as: labels, entry point, command, exposed ports, and the working directory

 ## Why test a built image?

 One reason is to make sure the image **contains all the files it needs** to run.
-If you have non-deterministic instructions such as `COPY . ./` which depend heavily on the build context, it may succeed but not copy something important such as a configuration file.
+If you have non-deterministic instructions such as `COPY . ./` that depend heavily on the build context, they may succeed but not copy something important such as a configuration file.
 Or if you have a `CMD` such as `CMD ["node", "index.js"]` it would probably be a good idea to make sure `index.js` exists.

 Another reason is to ensure there's **no immediate runtime errors**.
 Just because your image successfully built a C/C++/Go/etc. binary doesn't mean it won't immediately crash on execution.
 There might be some shared libraries or a configuration file missing, or an issue with opening files or network sockets.

 One last non-obvious reason to verify your images is it can **enable automatic CI/CD**.
-If you use tools such as [Renovate](https://renovate.whitesourcesoftware.com/), [Dependabot](https://dependabot.com/), or [Greenkeeper](https://greenkeeper.io/) to manage dependency updates, you could add container structure test to your CI and have those tools auto-merge their pull requests, kicking off your CD without any human intervention.
+If you use tools such as [Renovate](https://renovate.whitesourcesoftware.com/), [Dependabot](https://dependabot.com/), or [Greenkeeper](https://greenkeeper.io/) to manage dependency updates, you could add Container Structure Test to your CI and have those tools auto-merge their pull requests, safely kicking off your CD without any human intervention.

 ## Testing `golang:latest`

-To give a quick example of how to set up a container structure test [config file](https://github.com/GoogleContainerTools/container-structure-test#setup), we'll test the base image `golang:1.14.6` (`latest` as of writing).
+To give a quick example of how to set up a Container Structure Test [config file](https://github.com/GoogleContainerTools/container-structure-test#setup), we'll test the base image `golang:1.14.6` (`latest` as of writing).

 Create a file `config.yaml` and fill it in like this: